FEUP-ESOF-2020-21/open-cx-t6g4-the-five-engineers/docs/README.md

   4. User creates an account
   5. The system registers the new user in the database
 * **Alternative Flows and Exceptions**
-  * If the user doens't type all the information needed, he can't create an account;
+  * If the user doens't type all the information needed, they can't create an account;
   * If the "confirm password" camp isn't equal to the "password" camp, the register process will fail and the user won't be able to create an account.

  #### Login